switch180/dynamodb-python-samples/encrypt-dynamodb-partition-key/README.md

 ```

 #### Why this matters
 If you use KMS En/Decrypt APIs, the ciphertext will change with each each operation.
-If you encrypt the string "1234", the ciphertext will change each time because the IV changes each time.
+If you encrypt the string "1234", the ciphertext will change each time because the IV changes with each API call.
 This means the KMS encrypt/decrypt APIs can't be used to encrypt a DynamoDB partition key.
-AES-SIV is a standards-based way to have a static nonce, yielding the same ciphertext for a given plaintext.
+AES-SIV is a standards-based way to have a synthetic IV, yielding the same ciphertext for a given plaintext.

 Benefits over other approaches:
 - Unlike a hash, AES-SIV is encrypted with AES using a data encryption key.
 You can't use a rainbow table to decrypt AES.